-Failure to file a cost report completed in accordance with instructions and rules by the cost report due date constitutes an administrative contract violation.
-In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.
+Failure to file a cost report completed following instructions and rules by the cost report due date constitutes an administrative contract violation.
+In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in 1 TAC Sections 355.111 and 1 TAC 355.105(b)(4)(C)(ii).

-1 TAC §355.105(b)(4)(C)(ii)